Alaska Marijuana Possession Laws

 How Much Weed Can You Carry in Alaska?

-Individuals may only possess one ounce or 28 grams of usable marijuana for medical or recreational purposes.
+Individuals may only carry 1 ounce or 28 grams of usable marijuana for medical or recreational purposes.
 In Alaska, it is illegal to possess any amount of marijuana concentrates.

 What Happens if You Get Caught With Weed Under 18 in Alaska?